From Léon: The Professional (1994) to Gunpowder Milkshake (2021), here are 15 movies like John Wick for action fans.

-Lady Snowblood is a Japanese period drama based on the manga series of the same name, and is one of the inspirations behind Tarantino’s Kill Bill.
-This film is directed by Toshiya Fojita, and Meiko Kaji stars as Yuki, a woman born in order to become an expert assassin.
+Lady Snowblood is a Japanese period drama based on the manga series of the same name and is one of the inspirations behind Tarantino’s Kill Bill.
+This film is directed by Toshiya Fujita, and Meiko Kaji stars as Yuki, a woman born in order to become an expert assassin.
 Yuki’s mother brings her to the world so that, through her daughter, she can take revenge on the men who raped her and killed her husband and son.

 6. Kill Bill: Vol. 1 (2003) & Kill Bill: Vol. 2 (2004)

 One of the essential Tarantino classics, the two-part Kill Bill is a martial arts and action fest extraordinaire which sees Uma Thurman in her iconic role as the Bride.
-Like John Wick, the Kill Bill movies have a simple plot which lets the stunning action sequences shine.
+Like John Wick, the Kill Bill movies have a simple plot that lets the stunning action sequences shine.
 Throughout the films, the Bride hunts down a team of elite assassins called the Deadly Viper Assassination Squad, of which she was once a member.
 Her reason, like John Wick’s, is revenge.
-She is looking to take revenge because her fellow assassins had attempted to kill her and her unborn child on the orders of Bill, the team’s leader and her former lover.
+She is looking to take revenge because her fellow assassins had attempted to kill her and her unborn child on the orders of Bill, the team’s leader, and her former lover.

 The film presents a beautiful synthesis of Eastern and Western styles of cinema.
 The choreography is truly spectacular.
 One of the greats of action movies, the Bride, with her deadly samurai sword, is sure to give the audience an unforgettable experience.